-The main contribution of this paper is the novel analysis of selecting the optimal feature extractor from existing pre-trained models and its impact on the performance of SOTA MIL models.
-Inspired by~\cite{Broad_Study_Pretraining_DA_DG}, our analysis spans three dimensions: pre-training dataset, backbone, and pre-training method.
-Our key findings include: 1) Performance significantly improves with larger and more varied pre-training datasets in both CNN and Transformer backbones.
-2) `Modern and deeper' backbones greatly outperform `standard' backbones (ResNet and ViT), with performance improvements more guaranteed in Transformer-based backbones.
-3) The choice of SSL method is crucial, with the most significant benefits observed when applied to the Transformer (ViT) backbone.
-Using two public WSI datasets, TCGA-NSCLC and Camelyon16~\cite{Camelyon16}, and employing four SOTA MIL models: ABMIL~\cite{ABMIL}, DSMIL~\cite{DSMIL}, TransMIL~\cite{TransMIL}, and DTFD-MIL~\cite{DTFD-MIL}, this study represents the first to undertake such a comprehensive analysis with the focus on optimal feature extractor selection.
+Hence, the main contribution of this paper is a novel analysis of selecting optimal feature extractors and its impact on the performance of SOTA MIL models.
+Inspired by \cite{Broad_Study_Pretraining_DA_DG}, our analysis spans three dimensions: pre-training dataset, backbone, and pre-training method.
+Using two public WSI datasets, TCGA-NSCLC and Camelyon16 \cite{Camelyon16}, and employing four SOTA MIL models—ABMIL \cite{ABMIL}, DSMIL \cite{DSMIL}, TransMIL \cite{TransMIL}, and DTFD-MIL \cite{DTFD-MIL}—this study is the first to undertake such a comprehensive analysis focused on optimal feature extractor selection.